karkhaz/tuscan/CONTRIBUTING.md

   Note that packages are built by the user `tuscan`, not by `root`.
 So any files that need to be accessible to the build should be appropriately chowned or chmodded.
-See `toolchains/android/setup.py` for an example.
+See `toolchains/install_bootstrap/android/setup.py` for an example.

+- `Dockerfile` sets up the `install_bootstrap` container.
+This will be fairly similar across toolchains, as it will just invoke the `main.py` of the `install_bootstrap` stage.
+One way in which Dockerfiles may vary across toolchains is in what files are copied into the container;
+  for example, the `musl` toolchain runs a separate setup script.

+### toolchains/make_package/$TOOLCHAIN_NAME

+This directory contains files that will be accessible to the `make_package` stage.

 - `Dockerfile` is the Dockerfile for the `make_package` stage, i.e. it sets up the container where packages are built.